startupjs/startupjs/README.md

 CodePush is built in into [`@startupjs/app`](/packages/app), which is included into the [`routing` template](#boilerplate-templates).

 [CodePush](https://github.com/Microsoft/react-native-code-push) is a cloud service that enables React Native developers to deploy mobile app updates instantly to their user's devices.

-Following steps will help in configuring CodePush for project.
+Do the following steps to configure it for your project:

 1. Install CodePush CLI
   ```